+170.213.
+Continue its efforts to guarantee progress and improvement of the Cuban society as well as its sustainable development, the improvement of their living standard and progress towards a more just, free, independent and equitable society (Algeria);

 170.214.
-Continue its efforts to guarantee progress and improvement of the Cuban society as well as its sustainable development, the improvement of their living standard and progress towards a more just, free, independent and equitable society (Algeria);
+Maintain updating the economic model, as a way to preserve the gains achieved by the Cuban people and to continue developing the broad potentials of Cuba and human resources (Bahrain);

 170.215.
-Maintain updating the economic model, as a way to preserve the gains achieved by the Cuban people and to continue developing the broad potentials of Cuba and human resources (Bahrain);
+Further improve the social security system and continue to assist vulnerable groups (China);

 170.216.
-Further improve the social security system and continue to assist vulnerable groups (China);
+Continue its national efforts to focus on the quality and sustainability of development targets (Indonesia);

 170.217.
-Continue its national efforts to focus on the quality and sustainability of development targets (Indonesia);
+Continue strengthening its economic and social development (Jordan, Panama);

 170.218.
-Continue strengthening its economic and social development (Jordan, Panama);
+Continue its efforts to promote economic, cultural and social rights (Equatorial Guinea);

 170.219.
-Continue its efforts to promote economic, cultural and social rights (Equatorial Guinea);
+Make greater efforts to promote economic and social rights in a manner conducive to the furtherance of rights in the fields of labour, education, health and housing (Saudi Arabia);

 170.220.
-Make greater efforts to promote economic and social rights in a manner conducive to the furtherance of rights in the fields of labour, education, health and housing (Saudi Arabia);
+Increase, within its limited resources, its capacity to achieve the MDGs and the right to development to all its people (Namibia);

 170.221.
-Increase, within its limited resources, its capacity to achieve the MDGs and the right to development to all her people (Namibia);
+Continue guaranteeing the enjoyment of economic, social and cultural rights in order to reach the MDGs (Nicaragua);

 170.222.
-Continue guaranteeing the enjoyment of economic, social and cultural rights in order to reach the MDG's (Nicaragua);
+Make additional efforts in the process of achieving the MDGs by 2015 (Qatar);

 170.223.
-Make additional efforts in the process of achieving the MDG's by 2015 (Qatar);
+Further emphasize the quality and sustainability of the achieved targets and progress towards attaining the remaining MDG goals (Thailand);

 170.224.
-Further emphasize the quality and sustainability of the achieved targets and progress towards attaining the remaining MDG goals (Thailand);
+Continue the efforts to ensure the sustained implementation of the MDGs (Uzbekistan);

 170.225.
-Continue the efforts to ensure the sustained implementation of the MDG's (Uzbekistan);
+Further maintain national efforts to ensure compliance and stability of the MDGs (Azerbaijan);

 170.226.
-Further maintain national efforts to ensure compliance and stability of the MDG's (Azerbaijan);
+Ensure the enjoyment of economic, social and cultural rights, with the purpose of attaining the MDGs (Kyrgyzstan);

 170.227.
-Ensure the enjoyment of economic, social and cultural rights, with the purpose of attaining the MDG's (Kyrgyzstan);
+Ensure the enjoyment of economic, social and cultural rights, in the context of the attainment of the MDGs, which Cuba has mostly met (Mozambique);

 170.228.
-Ensure the enjoyment of economic, social and cultural rights, in the context of the attainment of the MDG's, which Cuba has mostly met (Mozambique);
+Continue its efforts to implement the MDGs at the national level (Angola);

 170.229.
-Continue its efforts to implement the MDG's at the national level (Angola);
+Continue its efforts to achieve the MDGs on the 2015 horizon (Democratic Republic of the Congo);

 170.230.
-Continue its efforts to achieve the MDGs on the 2015 horizon (Democratic Republic of Congo);
+Continue efforts to ensure enjoyment by all persons of economic, social and cultural rights with a view to achieving the MDGs (Lebanon);

 170.231.
-Continue efforts to ensure enjoyment by all persons of economic, social and cultural rights with a view to achieving the MDG's (Lebanon);
+Maintain national efforts to ensure compliance and stability of the MDGs (Myanmar);

 170.232.
-Maintain national efforts to ensure compliance and stability of the MDG's (Myanmar);
+Continue to implement measures to facilitate public access to adequate housing (Nepal, Sri Lanka);

 170.233.
-Continue to implement measures to facilitate public access to adequate housing (Nepal, Sri Lanka);
+Continue to implement measures to facilitate public access to adequate housing (Oman);

 170.234.
-Continue to implement measures to facilitate public access to adequate housing (Oman);
+Continue addressing, as a priority, the enjoyment by all people of the right to food and to ensure food security (Sri Lanka); Continue its efforts towards achieving the right to food and food security (Sudan); Continue ensuring the enjoyment of the right to food and food security for all (Thailand);

 170.235.
-Continue addressing, as a priority, the enjoyment by all people of the right to food and to ensure food security (Sri Lanka); Continue its efforts towards achieving the right to food and food security (Sudan);Continue ensuring the enjoyment of the right to food and food security for all (Thailand);
+Expand the food possibilities of the population through an agricultural system of higher productivity and production (Oman);

 170.236.
-Expand the food possibilities of the population through an agricultural system of higher productivity and production (Oman);
+Continue to ensure food security for the elderly, persons with disabilities and persons at risk (Sri Lanka);

 170.237.
-Continue to ensure food security for the elderly, persons with disabilities and persons at risk (Sri Lanka);
+Expand the food possibilities of the population through an agricultural system of higher productivity and production (Sri Lanka);

 170.238.
-Expand the food possibilities of the population through an agricultural system of higher productivity and production (Sri Lanka);
+Continue the implementation of the national program on access of the population to high quality medical services (Russian Federation);

 170.239.
-Continue the implementation of the national program on access of the population to high quality medical services (Russian Federation);
+Maintain, as a permanent priority, the quality improvement in public health of the country (Somalia);

 170.240.
-Maintain, as a permanent priority, the quality improvement in public health of the country (Somalia);
+Continue guaranteeing (State of Palestine)/ Continue the provision of (Myanmar)/Continue ensuring free and universal access to public health (Timor-Leste, Jordan);

 170.241.
-Continue guaranteeing (State of Palestine)/ Continue the provision of (Myanmar)/Continue ensuring free and universal access to public health (Timor-Leste, Jordan);

-170.242.
 Maintain as a permanent priority the increase of the public health quality in the country (Togo);